ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 Its length equals the length of the `inputs` array in the parameters.

-Each string in `bob_signatures` is a hex dump containing the Taproot signature from the LSP as Bob, spending the 2-of-2 Tapleaf Path, and signing the funding transaction using the `SIGHASH_ALL` algorithm for SegWit.
+Each string in `bob_signatures` is a hex dump containing the BIP-327 partial signature from the LSP as Bob, spending the keyspend path, and signing the funding transaction using the `SIGHASH_ALL` algorithm for Taproot.
-Each string is composed of 128 hex characters, each representing a 64-byte signature.
+Each string is composed of 64 hex characters, each representing a 32-byte partial signature.

 On success of the `c=.sip.sign_funding_bob` call, the client validates the following:

 * The length of `bob_signatures` MUST exactly equal the length of the given `inputs` array.
-* Each signature in `bob_signatures` MUST validly sign the corresponding input of the funding transaction via the 2-of-2 Tapleaf Path using `SIGHASH_ALL`.
+* Each partial signature in `bob_signatures` MUST validate, as per [BIP-327 Partial Signature Verification][].

 If the above validation fails, the client MUST abort the channel opening by sending a [BOLT 1 `error`  Message][] with the